wagtail/wagtail/docs/reference/pages/panels.md

     .. attribute:: InlinePanel.label

         Text for the add button and heading for child panels.
-Used as the heading when ``Heading`` is not present.
+Used as the heading when ``heading`` is not present.

     .. attribute:: InlinePanel.help_text (optional)